Our Scholar Network

 Professor of Applied Economics; Oregon State University

-Dr. Randy Rosenberger is a professor of applied economics in the Department of Forest Ecosystems & Society in the College of Forestry, and works collaboratively with the Center for the Outdoor Recreation Economy at Oregon State University.
+Dr. Rosenberger is a professor of applied economics in the Department of Forest Ecosystems & Society in the College of Forestry, and works collaboratively with the Center for the Outdoor Recreation Economy at Oregon State University.
 He received his BA in philosophy from Slippery Rock University of Pennsylvania, and his MA in applied ethics and PhD in applied economics from Colorado State University.
 He is a veteran of the U.S. Air Force.
 Prior to joining Oregon State University, he was a faculty member at West Virginia University, a post-doc scholar at Colorado State University, and worked collaboratively with the U.S. Forest Service, Rocky Mountain Research Station in Fort Collins, CO.

 His research expertise is in the area of economic valuation, in particular the use of meta-analysis and benefit transfer methods, to estimate values for resources without established markets (i.e., nonmarket valuation).
 He maintains the Recreation Use Values Database—an open access collection of empirical economic measures of recreation use values in North America—which is widely referenced by researchers, planners, consultants, and others interested in economic values of recreation activities.
 His recent focus has been on economic estimation of the health benefits of outdoor recreation.